-- Level 1: Student is unable to recall any part of the story or connect with any key ideas in the story, even with teacher assistance. - Level 2: Student is able to recall the story and make some reflections on the story, but does not completely connect or understand key ideas. - Level 3: Student is able to recall the story well and make a one-to-one connection in the story to events in his/her life that demonstrates an event in the story, but without much specific analogical connection or inference (e.g., the student may say, "Anwar has a name that means something and I have a name that also means something"). - Level 4: Student is able to recall the story well and make an analogical connection to something in his/her life and can elaborate on these feelings (e.g., the student has experienced wanting something very badly but had to be patient and wait for it).
+Level 1: Student is unable to recall any part of the story or connect with any key ideas in the story, even with teacher assistance.

+Level 2: Student is able to recall the story and make some reflections on the story, but does not completely connect or understand key ideas.

+Level 3: Student is able to recall the story well and make a connection in the story to events in his/ her life that demonstrates an event in the story, but without much specific analogical connection or inference (e.g., the fox likes to eat chickens and the student likes to eat chicken, too).

+Level 4: Student is able to recall the story well, make analogical connections, and can elaborate on these connections (e.g., the student recalls getting out of a troubling situation and expresses empathy with the fox).

-BUILDING LITERACY SKILLS (DAY 3) VOCABULARY
+BUILDING LITERACY SKILLS (DAY 3)